 If people have bitten their tongue, seizures may be the cause.

-A thorough neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more is done.
+A thorough neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more is done.
 This examination helps doctors determine

 How severely consciousness is impaired